For decades, fluoride has been held in high regard by the dental community as an important mineral that strengthens

 Fluoridated Toothpastes and Mouth Rinses

-The Canadian Dental Association recognizes and supports the use of fluoridated toothpastes and mouth rinses in the prevention of dental caries.
-Fluoridated toothpastes should be used twice a day to brush teeth.
+The Canadian Dental Association recognizes and supports the use of fluoridated toothpaste and mouth rinses in the prevention of dental caries.
+Fluoridated toothpaste should be used twice a day to brush teeth.
 Because young children tend to swallow toothpaste when they are brushing, which may increase their exposure to fluoride; it is important for adults to closely monitor their children as they brush their teeth in order to moderate their risk of developing dental fluorosis while optimizing the benefits of fluoride.
 Children from birth to 3 years of age should have their teeth and gums brushed by an adult in order to prevent the risks of over-fluoridating.
-Fluoride rinses are also an effective preventive measure for at risk individuals and should be used according to the specific needs of the individual and is not recommended for children under 6 years of age.
+Fluoride rinses are also an effective preventive measure for at-risk individuals and should be used according to the specific needs of the individual and are not recommended for children under 6 years of age.

 The availability of fluorides from a variety of sources must be taken into account before beginning a specific course of fluoride delivery to either populations or individual patients.
 According to the Canadian Dental Association, this is particularly important for children under the age of six.
 A child may face a condition called enamel fluorosis if he or she receives too much fluoride during the years of tooth development.
 Too much fluoride can result in defects in tooth enamel.
 Provided that the total daily intake of fluoride is carefully monitored, fluoride is considered to be an important health measure in maintaining oral health for all Canadians.